julianhoegerl/wissenschaftlichesArbeiten/README.md

 To download this program:
   - simply copy the path to this repository (getting it via the green button "Clone")
-  - Select a folder and type the following command in your Console/Terminal to clone the repostitory in your current folder
+  - Select a folder and type the following command in your Console/Terminal to clone the repostitory into your current folder
   ```console
    git remote add https://github.com/julianhoegerl/wissenschaftlichesArbeiten.git
   ```